 - The ergonomics and translations could be improved

-- Longer-term loans don’t yield interests monthly
+- Long-term loans don’t yield interests monthly

 All loans are in Euro.
 Robocash currently offers a 12% interest rate for very short-term loans (1 month).
 Since July 2018, they also offer longer-term loans; their duration is up to one year, yielding the same interest rate.
 Unfortunately, interests for these loans aren’t reimbursed monthly; they get paid back at the loan’s maturity date, at the same time as the principal.

 Before the introduction of longer-term loans, Robocash didn’t feature a secondary market.
 Due to the very short loans duration, it wasn’t really a drawback.
 Now that the platform provides loans longer than one month, it’s possible to sell them on the secondary market.